Skip to content

 • API Reference -- REST API for the cloud platform

-• Detection Overview -- All 44 detectors with accuracy benchmarks
+• Detection Overview -- Per-detector reference with F1 scores

 • Adding Detectors -- Build and calibrate custom detectors